 - Survival Guide Series

 Rooted in key concepts of business training and entrepreneurship, the Survival Guide series is designed to demystify the process of career development and empower creative practitioners by connecting them to business professionals, resources, and advice.
 Workshops in this series focus on business development, financial planning & management, marketing, and legal topics.
 In addition to workshops, quarterly Office Hours offer an opportunity for in-depth one-on-one consultations.

 The Arts-Centered series provides a forum to develop the skillsets that are unique to the creative sector.
 Workshops, panels, and artist talks in this series provide opportunities for arts professionals to deepen their understanding of core elements in and around their creative practice at various stages.
 Topics such as documentation and preservation of artworks, connecting to galleries, thinking creatively about affordable studio space, and developing a teaching practice aid artists in adopting a holistic approach to their careers.

-Registration fees for select educational offerings help cover direct program expenses, including speaker honoraria, materials, and other production costs.
+Registration fees for CAC's educational offerings help cover direct program expenses, including speaker honoraria, materials, and other production costs.
 Individuals who are Artist Members and current BOLT, HATCH, and LAUNCH residents receive free or discounted registration.

 WE LOVE FEEDBACK!

 Whether or not you have attended an education program at Chicago Artists Coalition, we would love to hear from you.
 Please click the link below.